Arena Quarter: Housing

-The vibrant and upcoming part of Leeds has seen major developments around the Arena Quarter.
+This part of Leeds has seen major developments around the Arena Quarter.
 Most of the development has come in the way of student housing, with many tall buildings constructed or under construction.
 This included two of Leeds' tallest buildings, including Sky Plaza and Opal 3.

 In October 2018, plans were announced for a new skyscraper in the Arena Quarter that will become the tallest building in Yorkshire upon completion.
 Altus House will occupy the site of Hume House, which has been demolished as part of the development.